gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 : A word appearing only once in the material or a word that occurs multiple times, but only in 1 verse in the material.
 Also known as "global unique words."

 Unique Phrases
-: 2 or 3 consecutive words, the sequence of which is only found once in the material.
-While unique words have the "occurring more than once but in the same verse" corollary, this concept does not exist for 2-3 word phrases.
+: 2 or 3 consecutive words, the sequence of which is only found in only one verse in the material.

 First 5 Words of the Question
 : Defined as "the first 5 spoken words after Question, whether the words are from the material or not."
 This concept applies to the beginning of Interrogative, Multiple Answer, Finish, Situation questions.